SSimonPhd/iservice/README.md

 1. Built Google Maps Geolocation API in JS, added to HTML (by researching Google Maps Platform docs, tutorials, code snippets, and demos)
 1. Built IP Geolocation API in JS, displayed console log data on web page using the DOM (sourced from broad web search)
 1. Merged working demo in test branch with main
-1. Coded local storage counter to test
+1. Coded local storage counter to test (placeholder demo)
 1. NEXT: Filter, parse, and format IP Geolocation data for UI

 - Screenshot